mahta-khoobi/Machine-Learning-Octave/README.md

 Polynomial regression:
 The problem with our linear model was that it was too simple for the data and resulted in underfitting (high bias).
 In this part of the exercise, I address this problem by adding more features.

+## Ex6:
+Support Vector Machines:
+ I used support vector machines (SVMs) to build a spam classifier for Emails. ex6.m is about the fundamental concepts in SVM and in ex6_spam I implemented the Spam Classifier.